North Pickenham: Amenities

-Adjacent to the church is a freehouse pub called the Blue Lion which, with recent surveys and listed buildings visits, suggest it dates from the late 18th century with documented licensees from the mid-19th century.
+Adjacent to the church was a freehouse pub called the Blue Lion which, with recent surveys and listed buildings visits, suggest it dates from the late 18th century with documented licensees from the mid-19th century.
+It closed in 2024 and is now a detached house.

 The lost village of Houghton on the Hill is in the civil parish.
 Houghton includes the restored church of St Mary's, with its outstanding 11th century wall paintings, instigated by Bob Davey MBE.

 The 46-mile Peddars Way footpath runs through the village, 19 miles from its south eastern start in Suffolk.
 The Peddars Way starts at Knettishall Heath Country Park and follows the route of a Roman road to Holme-next-the-Sea on the Norfolk coast north of Hunstanton.
 At Holme the Peddars Way meets the Norfolk Coast Path as it runs east along the north Norfolk coast, designated as an Area of Outstanding Natural Beauty, to the Victorian seaside resort of Cromer.

 The annual local village show was reinstated in 2007.
 It raises funds for the church and highlights the growing and making skills of local residents.